LeetLLM

 text

-The causal mask is a lower-triangular matrix that ensures each position only looks at itself and the positions before it.
+The causal mask is a lower-triangular matrix that lets each position look only at itself and the positions before it.
 This minimal Python version takes the sequence length as input and outputs a boolean matrix where True indicates an allowed connection and False indicates a masked one.

 2-causal-self-attention-decoder.py